Stanislaus State Password Standard

 Length and Complexity

-- Passwords must be between 12 and 127 characters
+- Passwords must have at least 12 characters

-- Passwords must contain three of the following four:
+- Passwords must contain three of the following four (all four recommended)

 - Upper Case Letter (A-Z)